journeyapps/mongo-oplog-backup/README.md

 in some edge cases.
 Therefore it is recommended to stop the secondary before performing a full backup.

+## Rotation

+Older backups can be automatically deleted with `mongo-oplog-backup rotate`.

+For example, given the full backup schedule above and a recovery point objective of 4 weeks, any full backup sets older than 4 weeks (excluding the currently active backup set and the previous backup set) can be deleted.

+A sample cron script to clean-up any older backups about an hour before the weekly full backup:

+   0 23 * * 0 /path/to/ruby/bin/mongo-oplog-backup rotate --dir /path/to/backup/location --keep_days=28 >> /path/to/backup.log

 ## To restore

     mongo-oplog-backup merge --dir mybackup/backup-<timestamp>